Also known as: Indian Herringbone Stitch

-This stitch lays foundation for many other complicated weavings and variations of herringbone stitch.
-Like the name suggests, it is a combination of two rows of herringbone stitches made over each other.
-It also forms an important part of one of the most famous of ethnic indian embroideries called Kutch work, a possible reason why it is also called the Indian herringbone stitch.
+This stitch lays a foundation for many other complicated weavings and variations of herringbone stitch.
+As the name suggests, it is a combination of two rows of herringbone stitches made over each other.
+It also forms an important part of one of the most famous of ethnic Indian embroideries called Kutch work, a possible reason why it is also called the Indian herringbone stitch.

 |Fig 1: Bring the needle out from A, put it in through B and then take the needle back out from C, like you would for a herringbone stitch.
 Make sure A, B and C lies in sync with the stitch points of the previous herringbone stitch, as illustrated.||Fig 2: Now, take your needle above the stitch A-B, but below the stitch of the previous herringbone row.
 This is an important process.|

 |Fig 3: Continue with the similar process throughout.||Fig 4: A finished row of double herringbone stitch should show up like this, as though woven into each other.|